-NHS England figures show 13,204 patients visited accident and emergency at Sherwood Forest Hospitals NHS Trust – which runs King’s Mill, as well as Mansfield Community and Newark hospitals – in December.
+NHS England figures show 15,363 patients visited A&E at Sherwood Forest Hospitals NHS Trust, which runs King’s Mill, in June.

-The figures show attendances were below the levels seen before the coronavirus pandemic – in December 2019, there were 14,553 visits to A&E at the trust.
+The figures show attendances were above the levels seen in the early days of the coronavirus pandemic – in June 2020, there were 9,867 visits to SFH A&E departments.

-The majority of attendances last month were via King’s Mill A&E, with full resuscitation equipment and 24-hour consultant-led care, while 34 per cent were via Newark’s urgent treatment centre.
+The majority of attendances last month were via the major emergency department at King’s Mill, with full resuscitation equipment and 24-hour consultant-led care, while 35 per cent were via the trust’s urgent care centre, at Newark Hospital.

-Some 82 per cent of arrivals were seen within four hours, against a target of 95 per cent;
+78 per cent of arrivals were seen within four hours, against an NHS target of 95 per cent;

-NHS Digital data reveals that in November, the median time to treatment was nine minutes and about 3 per cent of patients left before being treated.
+Separate NHS Digital data reveals that in May the median time to treatment was 12 minutes and about 3 per cent of patients left before being treated